jcaillon/valet/extras/lib-valet.md

 tui::waitForKeyPress -t 0.1
 ```

+> There are 2 issues when using readline in bash:
-> Due to a bug in bash, if the cursor is at the end of the screen, it will make the screen scroll
+> 1. if the cursor is at the end of the screen, it will make the screen scroll
 >    even when nothing is read...
 Make sure to not position the cursor at the end of the screen.
+> 2. When read is done, it will print a new line in stderr.
+So we redirect stderr to null.
+>    This means that if you print something in a readline bound function, do not print to stderr or you will get nothing !

 ## version::bump